Gabriel Talphir: Biography

 Gazith published prose, poetry, essays, reviews and illustrations of art and architecture.
 Of the essays published during its first year, a third were dedicated to visual art.
-Most were about European Jewish artists, among them Liebermann, Menkes, Mintchine, Modigliani, Pascin, Pissarro and Soutine.
+Most were about European Jewish artists, among them Liebermann, Menkes, Mintchine, Modigliani, Pascin, Pissarro, Frenkel and Soutine.

+In 1937, he published a large format album, Contemporary Jewish Painters, which included the reproductions of 20 painters, most of whom originating from Eastern Europe, 14 Parisians among whom were Chagall, Soutine and Modigliani and 6 from Erez Israel among whom were Frenkel, Castel, Litvinovsky, Shemi and others.

 On behalf of the 70-year anniversary of Gazith's establishment in Tel Aviv, the head of the municipality of Tel Aviv-Yafo, Shlomo Lahat, wrote to Talphir that he could not imagine the original artistic and cultural achievement of the city without Talphir's periodical and his dedicated work.

 Talphir was also a translator.
 Among the many books he translated were the works of Ilya Ehrenburg, Ève Curie (the daughter of Madame Curie) translated with wife Miriam, and Franz Werfel.
 He also edited, published and translated art books and albums.

 Legacy

 In 1991, on the first anniversary of his death, all his poems were re-released by Gazith.
 A collection of artist's portrait photographs and letters from Talphir's estate is found today at the Information Center for Israeli Art in the Israel Museum, Jerusalem.